MrAntoine77/kanjivg-to-lottie/README.md

-## License
+# License

-KanjiVG data is © Ulrich Apel and released under the Creative Commons Attribution-Share Alike 3.0 License.
+This project uses KanjiVG data, which is © Ulrich Apel and released under the Creative Commons Attribution-ShareAlike 3.0 License.

+You can find the full license here:
 http://creativecommons.org/licenses/by-sa/3.0/

-Please respect the original license when using this data.
+Please respect the original license terms when using this data.

 ---

 # KanjiVG to Lottie Converter

-This Python project converts KanjiVG SVG files into Lottie JSON animations.
+This Python project converts KanjiVG SVG files into Lottie JSON animations.g

----

 ## Features